Blosc/blogsite/posts/python-blosc2-improvements.rst

 Retrieve data with `__getitem__` and `get_slice`
 ------------------------------------------------

 The most general way to store data in Python-Blosc2 is through a `SChunk` (super-chunk) object.
 Here the data is split into chunks of the same size.
-So until now, the only way of working with it was chunk by chunk (see `the basics tutorial <https://github.com/Blosc/python-blosc2/blob/main/examples/tutorial-basics.ipynb>`_).
+So until now, the only way of working with it was chunk by chunk (see `tutorial <https://www.blosc.org/python-blosc2/getting_started/tutorials/07.schunk-basics.html>`_).

 With the new version, you can get general data slices with the handy `__getitem__()` method without having to mess with chunks manually.
 The only inconvenience is that this returns a bytes object, which is difficult to read by humans.
 To overcome this, we have also implemented the `get_slice()` method; it comes with two optional params: `start` and `stop` for selecting the slice you are interested in.
 Also, you can pass to `out` any Python object supporting the `Buffer Protocol <http://jakevdp.github.io/blog/2014/05/05/introduction-to-the-python-buffer-protocol/>`_ and it will be filled with the data slice.
 One common example is to pass a NumPy array in the `out` argument::